Euclidean and Non-Euclidean Geometry

 Weekly reading and lecture schedule

-- Four hour exams + a comprehensive final: (The final exam will
+- Three hour exams + a comprehensive final: (The final exam will have the

 - Written exercises will be given the weight of one hour exam.
 I